doomed51/analysis/README.md

 # Overview

-This system is intended to help retail traders better understand and quantify behavioural patterns in a universe of securities.
+A system to develop and test hypotheses relating to systematic or semi-systematic trading of volatility, and seasonality.

 ### How to run: